Construction Accident Lawyer

 Construction sites are a sign of a bright future and a better tomorrow for the Carolinas, but these sites can also be the location of dangerous and deadly accidents.
 Construction accidents in the Carolinas occur every year, with some leaving accident victims paralyzed or deceased due to their injuries.

 After their construction accident, injury victims may not know where to turn to pay for the costs of medical treatment.
 Workers’ compensation is not always available, depending on the nature of their employment or the accident.
 Even when a worker’s comp claim is available, injured workers can pursue a third-party claim against non-employers.
 Some construction accident cases also involve negligent companies, contractors, and non-employers who could be held liable for the damages caused.

 Only a construction accident attorney experienced in these types of cases can fully evaluate who may be determined at fault for your incident and, accordingly, responsible for the financial consequences.
 By pursuing a personal injury or defective product claims against all potentially liable parties, accident victims have the greatest chance of recovering the compensation they need to resume a normal life.

-You can learn more about your available legal options and the potential next best steps to take by speaking with an attorney at Auger & Auger.
+You can learn more about your available legal options and the potential next best steps to take by speaking with an attorney at Auger & Auger Accident and Injury Lawyers.
 For over 25 years, we have provided clients with an ally and an advisor ready to fight for their case.

 Every construction accident case is unique.
 A personal injury lawyer can examine the circumstances of the injury-causing incident to determine who might be the most appropriate party to pursue for compensation.